kagisearch/kagi-docs/kagi/src/settings/billing.md

 To switch your plan:

-1. Cancel your existing plan by clicking Manage Billing -> Cancel Plan
-2. Click "Upgrade to Premium" to select the new plan.

-Any credit you have left over will be pro-rated.
+1. Navigate to Settings -> Billing
+2. Click "Switch Plan"
+3. Select a Plan you want to switch to
+4. Follow the prompts

 ## Billing Settings: Pay Per Use